 Morgan goes to the bank to make a deposit this morning for Steve.
 I text her to let her know that I was able to speak with the mother of a witness the detective wanted to talk to – Morgan sends me a text back, “You rock!”
 She then goes to her dad’s shop to help pack up his office.
 When Steve and Nathan go back to the shop after lunch, Morgan goes to take a shower.
 She has invites for the afternoon, but instead she has decided to help a friend find a job.
 If he does not find job he will have to go back to Denver, and Morgan knows that will be bad for him.
 He has worked hard to get where he is right now, and slipping back into old surroundings could create a great pressure on him to not maintain what he has accomplished.

-After Morgan’s murder we find out that on Facebook at 12:20 am, early this morning Hannah Hurlocker (Brooke Harris’ friend) updated her wall, “sowyy it sucks.”
+After Morgan’s murder in 2012 we find out that on Facebook at 12:20 am on 12.1, early this morning, Hannah Hurlocker (Brooke Harris’ friend) updated her wall, “sowyy it sucks.”
 Then 37 minutes later she adds, “guess ima go then night” Her friend ?
 Likes this.
 At 1:04 am still confused by the urgency of the requests to drop everything and come get her Stephen Campbell says ”Well u seemed pissed when we talked Wats up??”

 Our neighborhood Lhasa’s are getting their evening walk up the street toward Brooke’s house at 4:29:30 pm and they look very happy.
-By 4:48 pm I am getting anxious, In reality she is still helping her friend find the all important job, but I do not know this, only that she is not contacting me back, at least to tell me all is well.
-I am worried & upset.
+By 4:48 pm I am getting anxious, in reality she is still helping her friend find the all important job, but I do not know this, only that she is not contacting me back, at least to tell me all is well.
+I am worried & upset – I keep remembering that the detective said he thought the stalking was going to escalate.
 Especially with all of the new unknowns that have been thrust into her stalking this week.
-Detective Glassmire told me 2 days ago that he think her stalking is going to escalate, there will be increased patrols, searching in new places.
+Detective Glassmire told me 2 days ago that he thinks her stalking is going to escalate, there will be increased patrols, searching in new places.
 And we didn’t even know about the very disturbing chatter going on on Facebook at that time.

-Steve is home and tells me we should go get something for dinner – I am incredulous for an instant, then I calm down – he feels like Mexican food, and a little grocery shopping after for some of Morgan’s favorites like pomegranates.
+Steve is home and tells me we should go get something for dinner – I am incredulous for an instant, then I calm down – he feels like Mexican food, and a little grocery shopping after for some of Morgan’s favorites, like pomegranates.
 During Morgan’s mystery sickness, years ago, which turned out to be chronic carbon monoxide exposure, Steve had this mental list of all the foods that would cheer her up.
 And it would always work.
 He thought she was looking just a little too tired and run down right now, and he wanted to get some of her favorites.
 I went with him to the grocery store after dinner for that reason only.
-Before we leave for dinner, and the grocery store, I lock the dogs up, which I normally do not do, but Morgan’s puppy Wylah had just chewed up a stuffed animal, and I had to clean up all the stuffing that she dispensed throughout the house.
+Before we leave for dinner, and the grocery store, I lock the dogs up, which I normally do not do, but Morgan’s puppy Wylah had just chewed up a stuffed animal, and I had to clean up all the stuffing that she dispensed throughout the house – that was a BIG mistake to make, locking the dogs up in the laundry room, but I just wasn’t thinking clearly.

 On the way to the restaurant Steve texted Morgan, “Hi Morgan we are going out to dinner in Carbondale are you interested in joking us?”
 He really meant, joining, but you know these “smart” phones.
 Just as I was telling him that he knew that Morgan had not answered me for hours, and I was really getting worried, his phone did that incoming text sound.
 He glanced at the screen, smiled, and then handed it to me.
 I said, “oh sure she answers you”, and I didn’t know if I should feel relieved or frustrated.
 His message from Morgan was, “Gah!
 I’m sorry.
 My phone’s little button got switched so my ringer was off.
 I’m just hanging out with Danny, but I’ll see you guys after?”